hrittikhere/workshop-ec2-vscode/README.md

 ### 📖 About This Workshop

 This is L100-200 workshop and specifically structured for developers from any levels.
 Knowledge on what SSH, Docker is should be helpful!
+This workshop is for the [AWS Community Days Singapore 2023](https://www.awsugsg.dev/).

 ### 💡 Context